 This is the next step up, a veterinarian is a qualified doctor.
 It takes approximately 8 years to become a qualified veterinarian, depending on the country.
 High school grades are essential in order to be accepted into a university as places are extremely limited.

 Working as a vet can be a challenge, your role is varied and will include consolations with pet owners and their pets to assess and diagnose medical conditions, offering general pet care advise such as nutrition, care, behaviour, surgery, diagnostic testing, spay and neuter, vaccinations, ongoing treatment of medical conditions, and much more.

-You may choose to go into general practice and work with a range of animals, or specialise in one area, such as feline medicine, radiology, oncology.
+You may choose to go into general practice and work with a range of animals or specialise in one area.

 This is a relatively easy one with low set up costs.
 You would need to check with your local council about specific rules and regulations.
 Do you need a first aid certificate of some sort, what about insurance?
 A little medical knowledge would go a long way such as being able to identify if a cat is sick while in your care.
 Are you able to administer medications such as tablets, injections?
 What about handling a difficult cat?
 Do you have a car?
 Reliability is an absolute must when people are relying on you to care for their pets while they are away.
 But, this can be a marvellous job that you can do from home.

 Word of mouth is especially important for pet sitting work.
 Build up a good reputation and people will gladly refer you to their friends and acquaintances.

 Set up costs are more expensive than that of a pet sitter.
 You will have to obtain council permission to erect an adequate shelter for pets in your care.
 Pros are that you can work from home, so no travelling involved.
 Cons may be that it is difficult to get time off work.